Rive-001/Rive-001/README.md

 # Rishi Verma

 I'm interested in machine learning and data science.
 I've worked on machine learning projects in the domains of computer vision and computational genomics.
-I'm in the final semester of my Masters in Computational Biology at Carnegie Mellon University and **I'm looking to work full-time as a Machine Learning Engineer/Data Scientist in an industrial setting.**
+I've graduated from the Masters in Computational Biology program at Carnegie Mellon University and I'm working as a Data Scientist in the biotech space.

 ## Skills